centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/hardware-devices-eltek-enexus-snmp.md

 When creating an host, fill the 'SNMP Community' and 'SNMP Version' fields to match the device configuration.

-> When using SNMP v3, set extra parameters with SNMPEXTRAOPTIONS macro
+> When using SNMP v3, set extra SNMP parameters in the SNMPEXTRAOPTIONS macro. <br/>
+> More information in the [Troubleshooting SNMP](../getting-started/how-to-guides/troubleshooting-plugins.md#snmpv3-options-mapping) section.

 | Mandatory   | Name              | Description                                    |
 | :---------- | :---------------- | :--------------------------------------------- |